davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 A subscriber may obtain certificate paths from multiple CAs for redundancy in the face of future CA compromises.
 If one CA is compromised and removed from newer relying parties, the TLS server software will transparently serve the other one.

-In order to support this, TLS serving software SHOULD permit users to configure multiple ACME endpoints and select from the the union of the certificate paths returned by each ACME server.
+To support this, TLS serving software SHOULD permit users to configure multiple ACME endpoints and select from the union of the certificate paths returned by each ACME server.

 # Privacy Considerations